nyvia-projects/docs/README.md

 #### **Sharing knowledge through [nyvia-academy](https://github.com/nyvia-projects/nyvia-academy)**

-- Public repository with personal notes on various CS and IT concepts
+- Public repository with personal notes on various CS and IT topics
 - Taken throughout obtaining my bachelors and coding journey since 2015
 - Markdown on GitHub for now, but soon a website